 How to Play With a Rabbit

-Rabbits will push a timothy grass ball back to you, and will run through a tunnel to greet you if you put your face to one end and call to him.
+Your rabbit will push a timothy grass ball back to you, and he will run through a tunnel to greet you if you put your face to one end and call to him.
 If you lie down on the floor with a willow wreath on your chest or back, he will jump on you and take the willow wreath away.

-Some rabbits enjoy tossing noisy things into the air.
-Toss-toys include:
+Some rabbits enjoy tossing noisy things into the air, such as the following:

 My rabbit loves to read!
 Rather, he enjoys listening to others read to him.
 Reading to your rabbit is especially fun for children who are learning to read, as it provides practice for the child and a playtime activity for the rabbit.
 Give it a try to see if your rabbit is a literary bun.

 Aromatic, encourages appropriate chewing

 Messy, encourages appropriate digging

 Encourages running.
 Can take up space.

 Provides hiding spot, encourages chewing

 The best toys for the house rabbit are those that promote socialization and appropriate chewing or digging behavior, something close to how a rabbit would behave in a natural environment.
 Rabbits are social animals.
 They want to form a bond with their humans and interact with you through play and through grooming.